Sign up to our Newsletter

 Obtain a Bachelor's Degree

 Before becoming a medical lawyer and attending law school, you must first obtain a bachelor's degree.
-Law schools don't have a preference in what you major in, so you can enroll in any program you want.
-However, most lawyers choose to study a field related to what they're planning on specializing in law school.
+Law schools don’t require a specific major, so you can study any field.
+However, many aspiring lawyers choose a major related to their intended legal specialization.

-For instance, someone who's planning on becoming a medical lawyer may major in public health or something in the science field.
-You must keep your GPA up and meet a law school GPA requirement
+For instance, someone who's planning on becoming a medical lawyer may major in public health.
+Regardless of the major you choose, you must keep your GPA up, as that’s what truly matters!

 Take the LSAT

 Once you've completed the LSAT, you can apply to law schools.
-Certain law schools have a minimum LSAT score, so you must do well on the LSAT.
+Certain law schools have a minimum LSAT score you must have to apply.

 Take The GRE Test

 What is the GRE?
 GRE stands for Graduate Record Examination and is required by most graduate programs for admission.
-Some law schools allow applicants to take the LSAT or the GRE.
-However, if you plan on applying to law school with your GRE score, you must remember that law schools only accept a small number of applicants.
+Some law schools allow applicants to take the LSAT or the GRE

 Here is a list of law schools that accept the GRE: